olimorris/hledger-forecast/README.md

 [![Tests](https://github.com/olimorris/hledger-forecast/actions/workflows/ci.yml/badge.svg)](https://github.com/olimorris/hledger-forecast/actions/workflows/ci.yml)

-Uses a YAML file to generate periodic transactions for better forecasting in [Hledger](https://github.com/simonmichael/hledger).
+A wrapper which builds on [Hledger's](https://github.com/simonmichael/hledger) [forecasting](https://hledger.org/dev/hledger.html#forecasting) capability.
+Uses a `YAML` config file to generate periodic transactions whilst allowing for future inflation and the smart tracking of future transactions.

 See the [rationale](#brain-rationale) section for why this gem may be useful to you.

 ## :sparkles: Features

-- :book: Uses simple YAML files to generate forecasts from periodic transactions
+- :book: Uses simple YAML files to generate periodic transactions which are used for forecasting in Hledger
-- :date: Generate forecasts between specified start and end dates
+- :date: Can smartly track forecasted transactions against actuals
 - :heavy_dollar_sign: Full currency support (uses the [RubyMoney](https://github.com/RubyMoney/money) gem)
 - :computer: Simple and easy to use CLI
 - :chart_with_upwards_trend: Summarize your forecasts by period and category and output to the CLI